emilyruby/manifestoo/liberaldemocrats.md

 * Require the major banks to fund the creation of a local banking sector dedicated to meeting the needs of local SMEs.
 * Uprate working-age benefits at least in line with inflation.
+* Oppose any attempt to withdraw from the ECHR or abolish or water down the Human Rights Act.
+* End the ministerial veto on release of information under the `Freedom of Information Act`.

 ### Deficit Reduction